felipehillebrand-ops/Python-Modules/README.md

 This repository contains a collection of Python modules developed as part of the 42 curriculum.

-The main goal of this project is to practice and strengthen core Python programming concepts, including modular design, code reusability, and problem-solving using Python.
+The main goal of these projects is to practice and strengthen core Python programming concepts, including modular design, code reusability, and problem-solving using Python.

 Each module focuses on a specific concept or exercise, helping to build a solid understanding of Python fundamentals and good programming practices.